mycoopshop/signaturewiki/Proxy---Webhook-Config.md

 ## Webhooks

-WebHooks are an HTTP POST callback request sent to URL of a user's choice in response to some event occurring.
+WebHooks are HTTP POSTs bound to a callback request sent to URL of a user's choice in response to some event occurring.
 For example:

 Event Subscription via URL => Timestamp Change Event => HTTP POST callback => Synchronization